rfuzzo/plox/README.md

-  sort    Sorts the current mod load order according to specified rules list    Lists the current mod load order verify  Verifies integrity of the specified rules help    Print this message or the help of the given subcommand(s)
+  sort    Sorts the current mod load order according to specified rules list    Lists the current mod load order verify  Verifies integrity of the specified rules graph   Outputs the rules as a graphviz dot file help    Print this message or the help of the given subcommand(s)

 Options: